top of page

 Darkness still prevailed over the Cerion, and a light but steady rain pattered the hut when Moffe woke Cora from a deep sleep.
 “It’s time to go.”
 He stepped into the rain, leaving her rubbing her eyes.

-A spread of berries, cheese, and mulled cider greeted them in the distant hut, and Cuauhtérroc sat in the corner near an earthen kiln.
+Moffe beckoned to them from a larger, distant hut.
+A spread of berries, cheese, and mulled cider awaited them inside.
+Cuauhtérroc sat in the corner near an earthen kiln.
 Bandages wrapped his torso and arm, but the sparkle of life had returned to his eyes.
-Moffe knelt before the breakfast mat and cut small blocks of cheese from the wheel and handed them to three people Cora did not know.
+Moffe knelt before a low table to cut small blocks of cheese from the wheel, then handed them to three people Cora did not know.

 “Join us,” Moffe said, indicating empty spaces on the floor.